 Here are the rotating categories in Discover’s 2022 Cashback Calendar:

 - January through March: grocery stores, fitness clubs and gym memberships

 - April through June: gas stations and Target

 - July through September: restaurants and PayPal

-- October through December: Amazon.com, Target.com and Walmart.com
+- October through December: Amazon.com and digital wallet purchases

-Discover cardholders must activate their quarterly rotating categories before they can earn 5 percent cash back on purchases, but activation is relatively easy.
+Discover cardholders must activate their quarterly rotating categories before they can earn the higher cash back on purchases, but activation is relatively easy.
 Just watch for an email reminder or log in to your Discover online account, then click or tap the button that activates your categories.

-Discover does not offer a sign-up bonus, but cardholders can double their cash back in their first year through Discover’s Cashback Match program.
-As the name implies, Discover will match all cash you earn in your first year as a cardholder—so make sure to activate those categories each quarter.
+Discover does not offer a sign-up bonus, but Discover will match all cash back you earn at the end of your first year as a cardholder—so make sure to activate those categories each quarter.

 The bottom line

 Cash back credit cards reward cardholders with percentages of cash back on every qualifying purchase.
 Some cash back cards offer a flat cash back percentage, while other cards offer higher cash back rewards for certain categories of purchases.
 Cash back rewards can be redeemed for statement credits, converted into online shopping credits or deposited directly into bank accounts—it’s up to you to decide what to do with your cash back once you’ve earned it.